Business Law

 Secured transactions are simply loans or credit transactions that involve collateral.
 When someone buys a new car and obtains a loan, the car serves as “security” against the debt.
 Many businesses engage in secured transactions in the operation of their business.
 Sometimes the business acts in the role of the lender and sometimes as the borrower.
 Often, businesses act in both roles.

 Article 9 of the Uniform Commercial Code governs much of the business of commercial lending and secured transactions.
-It is vital that business persons be informed of their duties and responsibilities when engaged in purchases involving secured transactions.
-Such transactions must be ‘attached’ and ‘perfected’ to secure an interest in the collateral.
+It is essential for business professionals to be fully aware of their obligations and responsibilities when participating in transactions involving secured interests.
+To safeguard an interest in the collateral, such transactions must be properly 'attached' and 'perfected'.